 Charles Evans: TWO rate increases penciled in for 2017

 - Chicago Fed President (VOTING this year)

-- Penciled in two rate hikes in 2017, but three rate hikes is “not implausible” if outlook solidifies.
+- Penciled in two rate hikes in 2017, but three rate hikes are “not implausible” if the outlook solidifies.

 - Expects real GDP to grow by 2.0% – 2.50% this year with unemployment declining and inflation moving up to the Fed’s 2.0% target.